shubhamkriitr/ml4hc_nlp/README.md

 ## Using pre-trained BERT

-To complete this task we have used the (emilyalsentzer/Bio_ClinicalBERT)[https://huggingface.co/emilyalsentzer/Bio_ClinicalBERT] pre-trained BERT model available in Hugging Face.
+To complete this task we have used the [emilyalsentzer/Bio_ClinicalBERT](https://huggingface.co/emilyalsentzer/Bio_ClinicalBERT) pre-trained BERT model available in Hugging Face.

-- To start training execute:
+- To train/finetune the model and obtain test results (including the confusion matrix) run:
   - ```
     python src/transformer_pipeline.py --config <path-to-run-config-file>
     ```
 - You can also find the different configuration files used at **src/experiment_configs**
-### These are the training Config File used for different experiments (training)
+### These are the training Config File used for different experiments
 |**Config File**| **Experiment description**|
 |--------------------|---------------------|
 |`exp_05_task3_bert.yaml`|Frozen Bio_ClinicalBERT, train classification layer|